There are 2 known issues your camera could be outputting a low frame rate. The first is the wrong compression is selected on your camera.

 Check the color space compression and make sure it's on MJPEG instead on YUY2.
 Now adjust the framerate to be as high as possible (it should be 29fps).
 If that doesn't work, or those options aren't available to you, please follow the steps below.

-This is a problem that is easily fixed by associating the correct driver with your HuddleCam.
+This problem is easily fixed by associating the correct driver with your HuddleCam.

 - Open “Device Manager” (you can type this into the search bar to find it)